iamleehom/ios-iap-verification-php/README.md

 use LeeHom\AppleInAppPurchaseVerification;

-//the receipt-data from apple
+// The receipt-data from apple
 $receiptData = 'MIXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX';
-//the password your own,if your IAP is not a subscription,let it empty string(like this:''),else use your own password
+// The password your own, if your IAP is not a subscription, let it empty string(like this:''), else use your own password
 $password = 'baXXXXXXXXXXXXXXXXXXXXXXXXX';

 $appleIAP = new AppleInAppPurchaseVerification($receiptData, $password, true);